corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 {{< /warning >}}

+{{< note >}}
+Even though scheduled signing of CRLs should not be configured in production environment, they should be signed
+                            manually from time to time depending on its’ `nextUpdate` property.
+This is to ensure an up-to-date CRL is distributed in the network before the previous one expires.
+Conventionally they have a lifecycle of 6 months and are manually signed every 3 months.
+See [CRL Endpoint Check Tool]({{< relref "crl-endpoint-check-tool" >}}) for more information how to check
+                            CRLs’ update deadlines.

+{{< /note >}}
 An appropriate signing task can be scheduled via the `schedule` config block within the signing task configuration:

 ```guess